 Like many of us, Mrówka’s passion for photography began innocently enough—with a basic camera, given to her all the way back in elementary school.
 Step by step, her passion grew.
 Today, though she continues to work as an assistant professor, she admits, “Photography eats me, piece by piece.”

-Editors’ Note: Come discover more fresh, award-winning work from all 31 of the international photographers after you’ve fully enjoyed Mrówka’s photographs and words above.
+Joanna Mrówka was named one of the winners of the LensCulture Street Photography Awards 2015.
+Discover more fresh, award-winning work from all 31 of the international photographers after you’ve fully enjoyed Mrówka’s photographs.